Submit your bee artwork to be part of our 2025 'Art for MCR' mural, to mark the 8 year anniversary of the Manchester Arena Attack.

 A message from our founder

-"My friend, 14 year old Eilidh MacLeod, was one of the victims.
-She loved Harry Styles and was so excited to see him live upon the hearing his debut album.
-Her favourite songs were Sign Of The Times and Sweet Creature - but sadly, she passed away only 10 days later, at the Manchester Attacks on May 22nd, 2017.
-By coincidence, Harry did a show in Coventry on the exact date of the attack, 6 years afterwards - it was the perfect opportunity for me to memorialise Eilidh and our 21 other angels, and to make something positive of a day which brings so much pain for families across the country.
-Pink was one of Eilidh's favourite colours, so we turned Coventry pink for her."
+"My friend, Eilidh MacLeod, was one of the Manchester Arena attack victims.
+She loved One Direction and Harry Styles and was so excited to see him live upon the hearing his debut album.
+By coincidence, Harry did a show in Coventry on the exact date of the attack, 6 years afterwards - it was the perfect opportunity for me to memorialise Eilidh and our 21 other angels, and to make something positive of a day which brings so much pain for families across the country."

 What was the project?